Managing Stress in the Workplace: A Guide for Employers

 Stress can be caused by many reasons, such as:

-Encourage breaks - Studies show that individuals are more productive when taking short breaks every 90 minutes.
+Studies show that individuals are more productive when taking short breaks every 90 minutes.
 Some companies now offer facilities that encourage this attitude at work.
-Some examples of this, are resting rooms, where employees can take short naps during working-hours, and gyms allowing employees to work-out during work.
+Some examples of this, are resting rooms, where employees can take short naps during working hours, and gyms allowing employees to work out during work.

-Encourage Team Building - Creating a good environment within your team and building strong relationships will encourage an open dialogue, as well as trust.
-Create team building activities, as well as bonding time after work.
+Creating a good environment within your team and building strong relationships will encourage an open dialogue, as well as trust.
+Create team-building activities, as well as bonding time after work.

 3. Make sure employees feel valued